pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 }
 ```

-Now, let's trigger our Lambda functionso that it will write a new file to the bucket.
-We will use the [`aws lambda invoke` command](https://docs.aws.amazon.com/cli/latest/reference/lambda/invoke.html) and pass our Lambda function name to the `--function-name` option as shown below:
+Now, let's trigger our Lambda function so that it will write a new file to the bucket.
+We will use the [`aws lambda invoke`](https://docs.aws.amazon.com/cli/latest/reference/lambda/invoke.html) command and pass our Lambda function name to the `--function-name` option as shown below:

 ```bash
 aws lambda invoke \